top of page

 To file for bankruptcy, the minimum requirement is $1,000 in unsecured debt.
 Under government regulations and based on your typical monthly income, there will be an assignment of monthly payments.

-The duration is nine months or 21 months for a first time bankruptcy.
-A second bankruptcy is 24 months or 36 months.
-The duration is determined by your income and there is a monthly reporting obligation for your budget.
+The duration is nine months or 21 months.
+It is based on your income.
+There is an income requirement for filing bankruptcy and a monthly reporting obligation for your budget.

-Further, with bankruptcy, you must surrender all non-exempt assets.
-Your credit will have an R9 rating for six years after the completion of the bankruptcy.
+Further, with bankruptcy, you must surrender non-exempt assets.
+Your credit will have an R9 rating for six to seven years after the completion of the bankruptcy.

 When to File a Consumer Proposal

 While every situation is unique, it is important to weigh your options.
-A consumer proposal may be better for you but ask a LIT expert to help you make the right decision.
+A consumer proposal may be better for you but ask an expert to help you make the right decision.
 Although, there are three reasons to choose a consumer proposal over bankruptcy.

 With a consumer proposal, you can: